Tomorrow is being canceled because of the lack of interest.

 Sometimes On Awakening We Recall A Dream is PSWAR next project developed as a commission for LAPS – Lectoraat Art and Public Space Gerrit Rietveld Academy, especially

 for the new area of Amsterdam Zuidas and will be realized in the period summer/autumn 2013.
+The form and the elements of this project came as our reaction to the place where

 it will take place – a newly developed business center next to a railway station.
 Created as a headquarter of economic power in Amsterdam, placed in a futuristic setting of glass towers, this space represents someone's visions of the future.
 The author of this vision is unknown to us, and it stays unclear as well how is a human being included in this, a human being that should inhabit it as his/her reality.
 This prompted us to pose a question of what kind of a utopian future are we supposed to imagine here: the one of permanent leisure and plenty, or the one of a classless society?